ardaku/fonterator/README.md

 use fonterator as font; // For parsing font file.
 // For rendering text
 use footile::{FillRule, Plotter, PathOp, Transform};
-use png_pong::FrameEncoder; // For saving PNG
+use png_pong::Encoder; // For saving PNG
 use pix::{
     Raster,
     rgb::{Rgba8p, SRgba8},